 Overnight accommodation

 Per diem allowance Total Field allowance

 € € € €

-59.05 31.47 90.52 64.29
+62.78 33.46 96.24 68.36

-6. The said per diems s hall be broken down as follows:
+6. The said per diems shall be broken down as follows:

 Breakfast Lunch Dinner Total per diem

 € € € €

-10.49 23.63 24.93 59.05
+11.15 25.13 26.50 62.78

 - If, however, the employee eats the meal in the canteen of his/her enterprise, s/he shall be reimbursed the amount defined for a canteen meal instead of the per diem proportion set out above. - 7.
 For the day of commencement or termination of a multi-day business trip and for business trips that do not take a whole calendar day the employee shall be entitled only to the pro rata per diem rates as per Item 6, to the extent that due to the business trip s/he is prevented from eating meals at the customary place (duty station or place of residence).
-Such prevention shall be assumed to apply:

-regarding breakfast when the business trip is commenced either before the normal start of work and is terminated in such case or in the case of a multi-day business trip after 8 am; regarding lunch when the business trip is commenced either before 12 o'clock noon and is terminated in such case or in the case of a multi-day business trip after 2 pm;
+Such prevention shall be assumed to apply: regarding breakfast when the business trip is commenced either before the normal start of work and is terminated in such case or in the case of a multi-day business trip after 8 am;

-regarding dinner when the business trip is commenced either before 7 pm and is terminated in this case or in the case of a multi-day business trip after 7 pm.
+regarding lunch when the business trip is commenced either before 12 o'clock noon and is terminated in such case or in the case of a multi-day business trip after 2 pm; regarding dinner when the business trip is commenced either before 7 pm and is terminated

-7a.
-If the other prerequisites of Section 21 are met, the employee shall be entitled to have the lunch rate reimbursed when s/he is on duty within the political territory in which his/her permanent place of work is situated but outside a distance of 10 km calculated from his/her permanent place of work.

-- 8. The per diem shall serve to cover additional spending on food and all personal expenditure associated with the business trip, including tips for personal service. - 9.
+- regarding dinner when the business trip is commenced either before 7 pm and is terminated in this case or in the case of a multi-day business trip after 7 pm. - 7a.
+If the other prerequisites of Section 21 are met, the employee shall be entitled to have the lunch rate reimbursed when s/he is on duty within the political territory in which his/her permanent place of work is situated but outside a distance of 10 km calculated from his/her permanent place of work. - 8.
+The per diem shall serve to cover additional spending on food and all personal expenditure associated with the business trip, including tips for personal service. - 9.
 The overnight accommodation allowance shall serve to cover payment for accommodation or, if trips are ordered to be taken at night (cf. Item 4 above), for the additional expenditure thus accruing.
 Any unavoidable additional expenditure for accommodation shall be reimbursed separately against furnishing of the bill.
 Only one overnight accommodation allowance shall be paid per night.
 No overnight accommodation allowance shall be due if the business trip does not entail an overnight stay or ordered night travel or if the accommodation or sleeper car is provided free of charge, - 10.
 If the destination of the business trip is identical with the employee's permanent place of residence, s/he shall not be entitled to a per diem and overnight accommodation allowance for the duration of his/her stay.
 In such case, however, the employee should be paid a reasonable compensation for the additional expenditure if s/he can furnish proof that the prerequisites for home boarding are not met. - 11.
-For travelling in a sleeper car and for free accommodation in hotels, tips actually paid out shall be reimbursed up to an amount of \in 2.18.
-If the employee stays at the same hotel on successive days, an amount of \in 4.36 shall be due for several overnight stays up to a period of one week.
+For travelling in a sleeper car and for free accommodation in hotels, tips actually paid out shall be reimbursed up to an amount of $\in$ 2.18.
+If the employee stays at the same hotel on successive days, an amount of $\in$ 4.36 shall be due for several overnight stays up to a period of one week.